Ojlit/package-management/JENKINS-INSTALLATION/READme.md

     + The function for maven home directory and the version for build must be defined before the first stage action
 + For Code Quality using SonaQube,
     + Write script command to execute "mvn sonar:sonar" as an absolute path for executing the mvn goal.
-    + NB: SonarQube server details must be configured in the pom.xml file within the <properties> tag
+    + NB: SonarQube server details must be configured in the pom.xml file within the "properties" tag
 + For Artifact Upload in Nexus,
     + Write script commaand to execute "mvn sonar:sonar" as an absolute path for executing the mvn goal.
     + NB: Nexus server details must be configured in the pom.xml file within the <distribution management> tag